jason44406/simple_cms/README.md

               - In the Sections class, I had to make the belongs_to optional.
 The video don't show this, so it needs to be changed back.
               - git push to GITHUB created pull request.
 - 2017/06/02 (GITHUB) - Changed README.
 Begin Chapt 7.
+- 2017/06/02 (local) - Pulled to master, merged with test.
+Completed Chapt 7 and the frist 3 sections of chapt 8.
+Push to GITHUB.